henriquesposito/poldis/README.md

 `{poldis}`: an R package that provides tools for analyzing political discourses over time!

-# Why {`poldis`}?
+# Why `{poldis}`?

+`{poldis}` provides the tools necessary to work with political discourse texts, making it easier to analyse political discourses that are less structured and frequently involve multiple actors and topics.
 Political discourse data come in many different forms, ranging from single-speaker speeches to debates.
 While other R packages allow us to analyse data from single-speaker speeches easily, this only reveals a portion of the what, how, and where politics “gets done”.
 For most other settings where political discourse appears as debates, interviews, news conferences, or campaign rallies, working with text programmatically becomes tricky where there may be multiple speakers, questions, languages, and other types of “noise” in text data.
-For example, text might need to be separated by speakers, have questions removed for analysis, or retain only the context around specific topics and keywords. `{poldis}` provides the tools necessary to work with these different types of texts, making it easier to analyse political discourses.
+Texts might need to be separated by speakers, have questions removed for analysis, or retain only the context around specific topics and keywords. `{poldis}` contains the tools required for wrangling and annotating these different types of political discourse texts within R.

-Specifically, `{poldis}` introduces tools for Urgency Analysis (UA), a new method for the analysis of urgency in political texts.
+Beyond these basic tools for text analysis, `{poldis}` also introduces tools for Urgency Analysis (UA), a new method for the analysis of urgency in political texts.
 Urgency is an expression of how critical or immediate problems or solutions are in political discourse.
 UA rests upon a multidimensional, weighted, and survey-validated conception of how urgency can be expressed in political discourses.
 It combines Natural Language Processes (NLP) and dictionary approaches to provide a contextualized, comparable, and scalable new method for the analysis of political texts.

 # Installing the package